 Negative OLR anomalies (enhanced convection and precipitation) were evident across portions of Indonesia.
-Positive OLR anomalies (suppressed convection and precipitation) were observed near the International Date Line.
+Positive OLR anomalies (suppressed convection and precipitation) were observed in the area near and west of the Date Line.

-Low-level (850-hPa) winds were anomalously westerly over the far eastern equatorial Pacific and were anomalous easterly over the western Pacific.
+Low-level (850-hPa) winds were anomalous westerly over the far eastern tropical Pacific.

-Upper-level (200-hPa) easterly wind anomalies were evident over the eastern Pacific.
+Upper-level (200-hPa) winds were anomalous easterly over the eastern tropical Pacific and over the east-central Pacific.